3 national and 22 regional parties declare income of Rs 1163.17 crore

 - The total declared expenditure of the 3 National & 22 Regional parties for the FY 2018-19 was Rs 442.73 cr.

-- Total expenditure incurred by the top 3 parties is Rs 214.75 cr or 48.51% of the total expenditure as reported by the 25 political parties.
+- Total expenditure incurred by the top 3 parties is Rs 214.75 cr or 48.51 per cent of the total expenditure as reported by the 25 political parties.

 Infographics: Political donations to political parties and who contributed how much to whom